Overview

 Why image services? - Some Background

 The first reason is easily explained.
-Livingdocs provides an image cropping tool (https://github.com/livingdocsIO/srcissors) in the Livingdocs editor that allows users to crop their images and change the aspect ratio.
-The Livingdocs server can not generate different versions of an image and deliver them.
-It gives this responsibility to a web service such as imgix.
-Currently, Livingdocs expects that a web service takes the cropping information in the form of a URL parameter (example of imgix: https://docs.imgix.com/apis/rendering/size/rect).
+Livingdocs provides an image cropping tool (https://github.com/livingdocsIO/srcissors) in the editor which allows users to crop their images and change the aspect ratio.
+However, the Livingdocs server does not generate these different versions of the image and deliver them.
+Instead, it gives this responsibility to a web service such as imgix.
+Currently, Livingdocs expects that a web service takes the cropping information in the form of a URL parameter (example of imgix).
 This is the case for all services we know of.

-The second reason for using an image service is a bit more involved.
+The second reason for using an image service is to have images that are responsive.
 Put simply, you don’t want to download a 5 Megapixel image on your mobile phone.
 Instead you want a website to be “smart” and download the image in such a size that the resolution is perfect for your device but the size is just as large as need be.
-There is actually a whole community for this topic: https://responsiveimages.org/

 Livingdocs support different strategies for responsive images:

-The second approach expects you to provide a client-side Javascript that runs in the reader’s browser, detects the respective device size and requests the optimal image for this size.
-We can provide such a script based on the now out-of-service service rescr.it.
-For another image service you would need to provide your own script.
+The second approach expects you to provide client-side javascript which runs in the reader’s browser, detects the respective device size and requests the optimal image for this size.

-.
-The framework chooses the correct image service (e.g. imgix) for generating the correct HTML markup in the document that is shown in the Livingdocs editor.
-(The image service to be used is configured via selectedImageService
+• Livingdocs chooses the image service for generating the HTML markup in the document that is shown in the editor.
+(The image service to be used is configured via selectedImageService.
+Let’s say imgix is configured.)

 Configuring an image service